PujanRimal77/new-smart-agriculture-ts/README.md

 Running Tests
 To run the Jest test suite, use the following command:

-bashCopynpm test
+npm test

-Test Case Explanations
+ # Test Case Explanations
 EdgeDevice Tests

 should create an EdgeDevice instance with correct properties: Verifies correct initialization of EdgeDevice